"An insider of the American surrogacy industry shares stories about practice banned in China"

 I’ve been in the American surrogacy industry for around six years.

-More than 90 percent of client I’ve dealt with want a child but are unable to conceive.
+More than 90 percent of clients I’ve dealt with want a child but are unable to conceive.
 Some struggle for years without becoming pregnant before turning to surrogacy.
-Another portion because of the easing of the “Two Child Policy” in the last couple of years.
+Another portion are because of the easing of the “Two Child Policy” in the last couple of years.
 Their age makes it difficult for them to get pregnant again.
 They hear that the US offers a legal route to surrogacy and come to give it a shot.

 This means the majority of women opting for surrogacy do so because they have a real desire for a child.
 However, some women seek out surrogacy because they don’t want to carry a child themselves.

-The stuff that gets reported in those news articles, like “After giving birth, Star X’s figure is back in shape!” or “Star Y still goes out in high-heels while pregnant!” —a lot of them have used surrogates, but they keep it hidden.
+The stuff that gets reported in those news articles, like “After giving birth, Star X’s figure is back in shape!” or “Star Y still goes out in high-heels while pregnant!”—a lot of them have used surrogates, but they keep it hidden.
 They even go to the length of faking a pregnant belly with special baby bump clothing tailored to any month.

 My role is that of a “surrogacy coordinator,” roughly equivalent to an agent.
 The clients find me and I arrange the proper visas, hospital appointments, video consultations, appointments to see a doctor, as well as airport pickups and accommodation arrangements on their return trips to America.
 Some come for “test-tube babies” that they’ll carry to term themselves, while others come to seek a surrogate mother for their embryos.